demisto/content-docs/docs/playbooks/playbooks-extend_context.md

 ### DT Syntax to Get Select Keys from List of Dictionaries

-[DT syntax](https://xsoar.pan.dev/docs/integrations/dt) is supported within the `extend-context` value.
+DT syntax is supported within the extend-context value.
 You can use DT to get select keys of interest from a command that returns a list of dictionaries containing many keys.
-For example, the automation `findIndicators` returns a long list of indicator properties, and you may only be interested in saving the `value` and the `indicator_type` to minimize the size of context data.
+For example, the findIndicators automation returns a long list of indicator properties, but you may only be interested in saving the value and the indicator_type to minimize the size of the context data.

 1. Run the command `!findIndicators size=2 query="type:IP" raw-response=true`.
 You will see a list of two dictionaries containing 20+ items.
 2. Use the following DT value for `extend-context` to save only `value` and `indicator_type` into a context key called `FoundIndicators`: